-- damage to property
+damage to property

-- The location of the main water stopcocks is marked. - The route to the main water stopcock is marked with signs. - HWA works, inspections, and installations are contracted only to professionals. - An HWA contractor must possess sufficient installation certificates and the contractor must have done similar work before. - HWA inspections are carried out in accordance with the service programme. - An assessment of the state of the plumbing is carried out regularly. - Independent change construction and other building work must be supervised and defects concerning the building must be intervened in immediately. - Supervised use of household appliances and emphasising the importance of their maintenance. - The filters and lint strainer in the dish washer and the laundry machine must be cleaned once a month. - It is recommended to vacuum behind the fridge once a month, or at least once a year.
-When you do this, it is recommended to have a quick look at the compressor and drain pan as well. - A drain pan should be installed under every larger kitchen appliance (e.g. fridge, freezer, dishwasher, and sometimes laundry machine), which will make the detection of water damage faster and easier. - Leaves on the roof and in the gutters should be removed in late autumn.
+- The location of the main water stopcocks is marked. - HWA works, inspections, and installations are contracted only to professionals. - An HWA contractor must possess sufficient installation certificates and the contractor must have done similar work before.

+- HWA inspections are carried out in accordance with the service programme. - An assessment of the state of the plumbing is carried out regularly. - Independent change construction and other building work must be supervised and defects concerning the building must be intervened in immediately. - Supervised use of household appliances and emphasising the importance of their maintenance. - The filters and lint strainer in the dish washer and the laundry machine must be cleaned once a month. - It is recommended to vacuum behind the fridge once a month, or at least once a year.
+When you do this, it is recommended to have a quick look at the compressor and drain pan as well. - A drain pan should be installed under every larger kitchen appliance (e.g. fridge, freezer, dishwasher, and sometimes laundry machine), which will make the detection of water damage faster and easier. - Leaves on the roof and in the gutters should be removed in late autumn. - Pre-emptive maintenance of washing machines.
+Maintenance is to be done yearly by a professional and certified business.

-4.4 Cases of illness
+5.4 Cases of illness